Theresienwiese

 The Beer Tents

-There are 17 large tents and around 20 smaller ones.
-Each major tent is run by one of Munich’s traditional breweries — Hofbräu, Augustiner, Paulaner, Löwenbräu, Spaten, and Hacker-Pschorr — and each has a distinct character.
-Augustiner-Festhalle is considered by many locals to be the most traditionally Bavarian; Hofbräufestzelt is the largest and most internationally famous, frequently full of tourists.
-Arriving at any tent without a reservation on a weekend evening is largely pointless — the tables fill up hours before, and you won’t get in.
+There are 17 large tents and around 20 smaller ones, each run by one of Munich’s traditional breweries: Hofbräu, Augustiner, Paulaner, Löwenbräu, Spaten, and Hacker-Pschorr.
+The tents each have distinct characters.
+Augustiner-Festhalle is considered by Munich locals to be the most traditionally Bavarian in atmosphere.
+Hofbräufestzelt is the largest and the most internationally famous, which correlates with it being the most tourist-heavy.
+Arriving at any large tent without a reservation on a weekend evening is largely a waste of time – the tables fill hours in advance and you will not get in.

-Reservations can be made through each brewery’s website from around the end of March each year.
-They go fast.
+Reservations open through each brewery’s website typically around the end of March each year and go fast.
+Book for a specific tent, a specific session, and accept that this requires planning months ahead.

 Beyond the Tents